History of women in the United States: Abolitionists

 Women continued to be active in reform movements in the second half of the 19th century.
-In 1851, former slave Sojourner Truth gave a famous speech, called "Ain't I a Woman?”, at the Women's Convention in Akron, Ohio.
+In 1851, former slave Sojourner Truth gave a famous speech, called "Ain't I a Woman?", at the Women's Rights Convention in Akron, Ohio.
 In this speech she condemned the attitude that women were too weak to have equal rights with men, noting the hardships she herself had endured as a slave.
 In 1852, Harriet Beecher Stowe wrote the abolitionist book Uncle Tom's Cabin.
 Begun as a serial for the Washington anti-slavery weekly, the National Era, the book focused public interest on the issue of slavery, and was deeply controversial for its strong anti-slavery stance at the time it was written.
 In writing the book, Stowe drew on her personal experience: she was familiar with slavery, the antislavery movement, and the Underground Railroad because Kentucky, across the Ohio River from Cincinnati, Ohio, where Stowe had lived, was a slave state.
 Uncle Tom's Cabin was a best-seller, selling 10,000 copies in the United States in its first week; 300,000 in the first year; and in Great Britain, 1.5 million copies in one year.
 Following publication of the book, Harriet Beecher Stowe became a celebrity, speaking against slavery both in America and Europe.
 She wrote A Key to Uncle Tom's Cabin in 1853, extensively documenting the realities on which the book was based, to refute critics who tried to argue that it was inauthentic; and published a second anti-slavery novel, Dred, in 1856.
 Later, when she visited President Abraham Lincoln, the family's oral tradition states that he greeted her as "the little lady who made this big war."
 Campaigners for other social changes, such as Caroline Norton who campaigned for women's rights, respected and drew upon Stowe's work.

 In the years before the Civil War, Harriet Tubman, a runaway slave herself, freed more than 70 slaves over the course of 13 secret rescue missions to the South.
 In June 1863, Harriet Tubman became the first woman to plan and execute an armed expedition in United States history.
 Acting as an advisory to Colonel James Montgomery and his 300 soldiers, Tubman led them in a raid in South Carolina from Port Royal to the interior, some twenty-five miles up the Combahee River, where they freed approximately 800 slaves.